 Monet was the master of using vivid colors and showing the effect of sunlight and his admiration for nature and his surroundings can be witnessed in his commendable paintings.

-Examples of his famous paintings include Water Lillies, Haystacks, Poplars, Rouen Cathedral (which were all painted as a series showcasing various paintings at different times and seasons), and so many others that have gone on to become some of the most famous French paintings.
+Examples of the famous paintings by Claude Monet include Water Lillies, Haystacks, Poplars, Rouen Cathedral (which were all painted as a series showcasing various paintings at different times and seasons), and so many others that have gone on to become some of the most famous French paintings.

 You can witness most of his breathtaking artworks in the Musée Marmottan-Monet and some in the Orsay Museum, both in Paris.

 With a legacy like his, there is no doubt he is one of the most famous people from France who still impacts the art world decade later.

 One of the most famous and influential artists in history is Édouard Manet.
 He is often considered to be one of the pioneers of impressionism together with his friend Monet.